 #9 REALTY TV BUST: THE MOMENT OF TRUTH

 Ostensibly billed as a provocative game show, Fox’s The Moment of Truth (2008) simply redefined the line that people will cross for some money and 15 minutes of fame.
-In case you missed it, contestants had the opportunity to win up to $500,000 based on their ability to correctly match the results of a polygraph test taken prior to filming.
-As you might imagine, the questions began innocuously before becoming cringe-worthy as the prize value increased.
+In case you missed the show, contestants had the opportunity to win up to $500,000 based on their ability to correctly match the results of a polygraph test taken prior to filming.
+As you might imagine, the questions began innocuously before becoming morally compromising as the prize value increased.

 When TMOT premiered in January 2008, American Idol ruled the airwaves.
-Fox’s singing competition averaged 28 million viewers for both the original performances and the results show.
+Fox’s singing competition averaged 28 million viewers for both the original performances and results show each week.
 To be clear, close to 30 million people tuned in each night.
-In comparison, networks salivate today if they can get 15 million viewers, including those who watch on DVR within 7 days of the original airing.
+In comparison, networks salivate today if they can get 15 million viewers, including those who watch through DVR within 7 days of the original airing.

 MOMENT OF TRUTH – EPISODE 5